gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 At the present stage, the TRIAD protocol can be described as:

-> an emerging engineering protocol for role-separated, path-dependent, multi-scale recursive coordination.
+> an emerging engineering protocol for tightly coupled, role-separated, path-dependent, multi-scale recursive coordination inside an LLM substrate.

 That is already substantial.

-It is not yet a finished product specification, but it is beyond the stage of mere conceptual curiosity.
+It is not yet a finished product specification, but it is beyond the stage of conceptual curiosity.

 The protocol is beginning to resemble:

-- a bounded recursive control architecture
+- a bounded recursive control protocol
 - an interpretable multi-layer cognition scaffold
 - a framework for state-sensitive coordination under stress
-- a candidate architecture for machine-side self-regulation
+- a candidate protocol for machine-side self-regulation
+- a protocol grammar for sustained roleholding rather than only a software arrangement

 ---